nikosxenakis/pumas_and_hares/README.md

 ## Output

+At each T the average puma and hare density over all land tiles is written in /output/average_density.txt

-The code outputs a ppm file at each T showing the density of pumas across the landscape.
-The colour code is as follows:
+The code outputs a ppm file at each T showing the density of pumas across the landscape to the /output directory.
+The colour code in the file is as follows:

   * Red: Pumas
   * Green: Hares